Is your Career Services telling you that networking is very important and you need to reach out to alumni and other contacts?

-Keep your networking emails short, succinct, and easy for the reader to understand.
-Make sure the "ask" (what you are asking your contact for) is clear, and keep it to ONE single "ask" per communication- make it easy for them to say yes to your request.
+2) Make sure the "ask" (what you are asking your contact for) is clear, and keep it to ONE single "ask" per communication.
+Do not do anything to make it difficult for them to say “yes.”
+And quickly.

 3) If English is not your first language, have someone read over the first few emails you write.
 You’d be shocked how the most harmless things don’t really translate over.